|

 • World Innovation

-Foundation (WIF) Fellow Award for innovative research in
+Foundation (WIF) Fellow Award in 2005 for innovative research in

-the art & science of failure diagnosis and prognosis in autonomous systems, 2005
+the arts & sciences of fault diagnosis and failure prognosis in autonomous systems.

 • ASME DSCD Henry M. Paynter Outstanding Investigator Award for fundamental contributions